VimsecAu/kb/m365/baselines/exo.md

 Using Microsoft 365 alert policies is not strictly required for this purpose;
 any product fulfilling the requirements outlined in this baseline policy group may be used.
-If the company uses Microsoft 365 alert policies, this includes several prebuilt alert policies, many of which pertain to Exchange Online.
+If the organisation uses Microsoft 365 alert policies, this includes several prebuilt alert policies, many of which pertain to Exchange Online.
 Guidance for configuring alerts in Microsoft 365 is given in the following section of the Vimsec M365 Security Configuration Baseline